beeware/briefcase/docs/reference/platforms/android/gradle.rst

 The ``round`` and ``square`` icons should include their background color in the image.
 The ``adaptive`` icons should have a transparent background; the icon image should be centered in the overall image, and should not exceed the drawable area.
-The background color of the adaptive icon will be the value specified with ``splash_background_color``.
+The background color of the adaptive icon will be the value specified with :attr:`splash_background_color`.

 The icon will also be used to populate the splash screen.
-You can specify a background color for the splash screen using the ``splash_background_color`` configuration setting.
+You can specify a background color for the splash screen using the :attr:`splash_background_color` configuration setting.

 Android projects do not support installer images.